ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 3. Significantly increased the challenge of the final Act 2 fight, compensated with the ability of the Nightsong to protect her allies.
 4. Made allies in general better with more HP.
 5. Reduced how ridiculous some barbarians were made.
+6. Added Dirty Fighting or Drunken Master to several enemies.
+7. The addition of Feat Rebalance Pack overriding Rebalance - Feats means that in many cases where CX added feats to various enemies (especially Tough and Durable), that enemy is now more or less dangerous depending on whether the feat replacement is more or less powerful.
+Most importantly, every enemy with Tough no longer gets a damage reduction with it.
+Now that Durable includes a damage reduction, it has been taken off of several enemies.

 **Other Changes**
 1. Added Gear Revised Rings